gokcesefa/PHP-OOP/README.md

 # PHP-OOP

-A simple project about Object Oriented Programming with PHP.
+A simple project about Object-Oriented Programming with PHP.

 This project simulates the Course - Student enrollment system in Universities.